Circumcelliones

 "But in point of fact, the church never began to make such deduction, until near the close of the 18th century.
 Neither primitive, nor reformed, nor Romanist, nor modern divines taught the doctrine of the intrinsic sinfulness of slave holding.
 The church as a body never dreamed it.
 Slavery remained almost universal.
 It remained for the political agitators of atheistic, Jacobin France almost eighteen hundred years after Christ's birth, to give active currency to this new doctrine. . ."
 (Robert Lewis Dabney, Defense of Virginia and the South, Kindle location 246).

-This is simply an argument from ignorance, if not intentional falsification: the French Republic did not definitively end slavery until 1848.
-For that matter, Western Europe had eliminated slavery, as a domestic concern, long before 1800: "By the twelfth century slaves in Europe were rare, and by the fourteenth century slavery was almost unknown on the Continent."
+This is simply an argument from ignorance, if not intentional falsification.
+To compound the error, the French Republic did not definitively end slavery until 1848!
+Back in the real world, Western Europe had eliminated slavery, as a domestic concern, long before 1800: "By the twelfth century slaves in Europe were rare, and by the fourteenth century slavery was almost unknown on the Continent."
 (How Christianity Changed the World, Alvin J. Schmidt, Kindle location 5858).
 Why, if they approved of it?
 Moreover, they are overlooking various outlying, experimental forms of Christianity, such as the Circumcelliones and the leaders of the Peasants' Revolt of the Reformation era.
 While these groups may have added errors of their own to the mix, one thing they did get right is that slavery is not an evangelical relation.
 Before it was discovered, by the Neoconfederates and the atheists, that the New Testament authorizes slavery, the church had no problem in trying to stamp out the problem when and where it reared its ugly head:

 • “Council of Koblenz, 922.